garrett-west13/portfolio-website/README.md

 ## Overview

 This project aims to create a professional portfolio website to showcase my web development skills, projects, and experiences.
-The portfolio website will serve as a platform to target potential employers, clients, and freelance opportunities, with the goal of increasing my chances of landing a job in software development or attracting freelance work.
+The portfolio website was coded from scratch, ensuring a unique and customized presentation of my work.
+It will serve as a platform to target potential employers, clients, and freelance opportunities.

 ## Features